Inputs

 # Data source polling frequency.

-# Start times are aligned to the poll_period grid starting from the Unix epoch.
+# Start times are aligned to the grid of the poll_period size starting from the Unix epoch.

-poll_period: 15s # optional, default value is 15 seconds
+poll_period: 15s # optional, the default value is 15 seconds

 # If specified, it will be added as a prefix followed by a dot to every metric name.

-# Number of repeated attempts if the request failed.
+# Number of repeat attempts if the request failed.

-retry_count: 0 # optional, default value is 0
+retry_count: 0 # optional, the default value is 0

 # Interval between repeat attempts.